 This is the last ACA-related thing you will fill out since it requires knowing information from other forms first.
 The image below is a draft.
 The actual instructions have not yet been released.

-TIP: The worksheet below is a draft, you can find this year’s sheet on page 5 of the instructions as noted above.
+TIP: The worksheet below is a draft, you can find this year’s sheet in the 8965 instructions as noted above.

 ObamaCare Taxes: Form 8965, Health Coverage Exemptions